hp313945/Allegro_Prestashop_Sync_Data/README.md

    crontab -l
    ```

-The sync will now be triggered automatically every 5 minutes via cron.
+The sync will now be triggered automatically at the configured interval (default: 7 minutes) via cron.
+Configure the interval using `SYNC_INTERVAL_MINUTES` in your `.env` file.

 ---